shokakucarrier/indy-stress-tester/README.md

 Under ./tests

 * build-simulation-existing.jmx: grab a random set of download files and download from the indy instance. only upload small xml files and do promotion.
+* download-simulation-existing.jmx: download a selection of files to cache and continues download them from cache.
 * upload-simulation-existing.jmx: using only build-1710.json to download these file and upload them again to a new hosted repo in indy, then do promotion.

 ## Jmeter properties